itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 *   The root layout is responsible for rendering the main HTML structure, including `<body>`.
 *   It globally renders `GlassHeader` and `GlassSidebar` which are fixed UI elements.
-*   A main content area with appropriate padding (to account for the fixed header and sidebar) wraps the `children` prop (which represents the content of the current page/route).
+*   A main content area wraps the `children` prop.
+Specific layout details, scrolling behavior, and the use of `ContentSurface` are further detailed in the [Frontend Styling Guide](docs/frontend-styling-guide.md).

 ### 2. View Router (`src/components/ForesightApp.tsx`)